electricimp/APDS9007/README.md

 ### read([callback])

 The **read()** method reads the ambient light level in [Lux](http://en.wikipedia.org/wiki/Lux).
-The sensor must be enabled for at least 5 seconds before a reading will be returned.
-If a callback is supplied, the read method will execute asynchronously and a result table will be passed to the callback function – if no callback is supplied, the read method will execute synchronously and a result table will be returned.
+If a callback is supplied, the read method will execute asynchronously and a result table will be passed to the callback function.
+If no callback is supplied, the read method will execute synchronously and a result table will be returned.
 If the reading was successful the result table will contain the key *brightness* with the reading result, otherwise the result table will contain the key *err* with the error message.

+The sensor must be enabled for at least 5 seconds before an accurate reading is returned.
+When a synchronous read is called immediately after sensor is enabled the code block for 5 seconds then return a reading.

 **Asynchronous Example:**
 ```squirrel